(You may substitute any text for the one given. Also, your objectives might differ according to the focus of your class.)

 Students should have already read the General Prologue.

 What is Required of the Instructor Before the Class Meets:

-Segment #3:† Demonstrate how to use e-mail.† If your students are already familiar with e-mail, this should not pose a problem and may not even be a necessary step.† This instruction may be more difficult if your students have not previously had e-mail accounts and if you have no computers in your classroom.† A written instruction sheet, including how to use an e-mail account would then be necessary.
+Segment #3: Demonstrate how to use the listserv.
+If your students are already familiar with e-mail, this should not pose a problem.
+They will simply use the “reply” function in their e-mail account.
+This instruction may be more difficult if your students have not previously had e-mail accounts and if you have no computers in your classroom.
+A written instruction sheet, including how to use an e-mail account would then be necessary.